wewg24/rlc-bingo-manager/rlc-user-manual.md

 ### Data Export

-You can export session data for:
+You can export occasion data for:
 - Backup purposes
 - External analysis
 - Historical records